codiume/orbit/packages/astro-purgecss/README.md

   safelist?: UserDefinedSafelist; // indicates which selectors are safe to leave in the final CSS blocklist?: StringRegExpArray; // blocks the CSS selectors from appearing in the final output CSS content?: Array<string | RawContent>;
-  extractors?: // provides custom functions to extract CSS classes in specific ways (eg. when using tailwind.css) Array<{
+  // provides custom functions to extract CSS classes in specific ways (eg. when using tailwind.css) extractors?: {
     extractor: (content: string) => string[]; // matched css classes
-    extensions: string[]; // file extensions for which this extractor is to be used }>;
+    extensions: string[]; // file extensions for which this extractor is to be used }[];
 };
 ```